shakesco/shakesco-automation/system.md

 #### Changing period
 >📓 When you want to change period, you will have to send another request with new period.
 The user/business will need to accept again and pay at that time to start new period.

+⚠️ User/business will have to accept change in price and amount.
+They system doesn't allow automatic updates.
+You will have to request user to accept from mobile

 #### Requests
 For you to start pulling payments, you need to make a pull request.
 So you use the request method, `requestUser` or `requestBusiness`, from our package to request the user and await approval(Tell user/business to accept request from device).
 The reason we did this is because your wallet is guarded by TSS(Threshold Signature Scheme) meaning when creating a wallet, you went through a protocol that split shares between you and a remote server.
 This will make it cumbersome for your ui to integrate so we took this approach.